 It's just a fun cartoon.
 There's really not much more to it.
 Sure, the brony fandom is kind of a fluke which required a perfect storm of events to occur for it to become what it is today...but when it all comes down to it we're just another fandom for just another show.
 I believe there's something truly special about bronydom but if you're simply not into cartoons, that's completely fair.

 How old are bronies?

 There is no definitive age to qualify as a brony, but generally any teen or adult who likes the show can be considered one.
-Most bronies tend to be in their early 20s but anyone of any age can enjoy the show!
+Most bronies tend to be in their 20s but anyone of any age can enjoy the show!